RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-symmetric-architecture.md

 # ADR-001: State Management Strategy — State Symmetric Architecture Style

-## 1. Review and Lifecycle

-_Status_: _Accepted_ (2025-09-26)
-_Revision history:_ First version
-_Author:_ Roman Godun

----

-## 2. 🎯 Context
+## 1. 🎯 Context

-**State-Symmetric Architecture** - is a pragmatic refinement of the state-agnostic approach (with preserving all its core principles), designed to improve Developer Experience (DX) by replacing heavy abstraction layers with thin, symmetric facades and adapters over native state managers (e.g., Bloc, Riverpod).

-There are different view points about **state-agnostic approach** (when codebase mostly remains unchanged, regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**), that achieves via additional abstractions, wrappers, and files.
+The **state-agnostic approach** aims to keep the codebase mostly unchanged regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**, achieved through additional abstractions, wrappers, and boilerplate layers.

-### ✅⚠️ Main **Advantages and Trade-offs** of "state-agnostic approach"
+### ✅⚠️ Main **Advantages and Trade-offs** of the state-agnostic approach

-- ✅♻️ **Code Reusability** → Shared modules can be reused across projects/apps,
+- ✅♻️ **Code Reusability** → Shared modules can be reused across projects/apps, reducing time-to-market and testing/maintenance costs of shared features.
-  improving efficiency and reducing time-to-market.

-- ✅🚀 **Development Flexibility** → Developers can seamlessly move between projects/teams
-  with minimal context-switch overhead => easier scaling of teams during critical tasks
+- ✅🚀 **Development Flexibility** → Developers can seamlessly move between projects/teams with minimal friction, enabling easier team scaling during critical phases.

-- ✅📈 **Scalability & Maintainability** → This approach requires/enforced clean architecture,
-  that makes the codebase easier to maintain and extend.
+- ✅📈 **Scalability & Maintainability** → Clean architecture is enforced, making the codebase easier to extend and maintain.

-- ⚠️ **Increased Complexity** => Heavy abstractions (additional abstractions, wrappers, and files) increase size and onboarding cost; parity tax, maintenance becomes harder without strict discipline.
+- ⚠️ **Increased Complexity** → Heavy abstractions (extra contracts, wrappers, files) raise onboarding costs and parity tax.
+Maintenance becomes harder without strict discipline.

+**State-Symmetric Architecture** is a **pragmatic refinement of the state-agnostic approach**, designed to preserve its benefits while avoiding its pitfalls (over-engineering, excessive complexity that rarely delivers true value).

+Instead of heavy abstraction layers, the approach applies:

+- **Thin, symmetric facades/adapters** over native state managers (Bloc/Cubit, Riverpod, Provider),
+- **Clean Architecture principles and Dedicated Flutter packages** to split responsibilities cleanly,
+- **Lazy Parity Mode** to minimize overhead by adding adapters for other SMs only when required.

+👉 This monorepo was created to **demonstrate the State-Symmetric architecture style** and measure its **business value** in practice.

 ## 3. ✅ Decisions, Key Principles

-### Adoption of the requirements to State-Symmetric Approach
+### Adoption of the Requirements to State-Symmetric Approach

 The **following requirements are adopted** for the monorepo’s codebase:

-- Code Reusability: Codebase is shared across apps
-- Scalability: Features and teams can be extended easily
-- Maintainability: Modular, decoupled, and testable code
-- Testability: Business logic testable in isolation
-- Onboarding: Lightweight entry for new developers
-- Flexibility: Code and people can move freely between apps/projects

-👉 This monorepo was created to demonstrate how to implement a State-Symmetric architecture style — one that maintains the benefits of state-agnosticism (scalability, team flexibility, reusable business logic) but avoids its pitfalls (over-engineering and complexity).
-**State-Symmetric** approach was implemented by reducing of _State-agnostic approach's over-engineering_ (that rarely delivers true value) and instead applying code splitting between dedicated own flutter packages and a thin, symmetric facade layer over native state managers (BLoC/Cubit and Riverpod) with preserving of others principle of state-agnostic architecture codestyle (adapters for specific state management, strict sticking to clean architecture)

-🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and nice DX — a golden mean between state-agnostic benefits (business effectiveness) and engineering pragmatism (developer experience).

-### Details of accepted decisions

-- **Thin Symmetric Facades**
-  Minimal UI-layer facades wrapping native state with symmetrical API/signature.
-Used for parity in shared widgets across apps.
-Located in `bloc_adapter` and `riverpod_adapter` packages.
-  Example: `SubmissionStateSideEffects` ↔ `listenSubmissionSideEffects`

-- **Adapters & Modular Codebase**
-  Shared _contracts_ in the `core` package, implementations in adapter packages.
-Separate adapters for:
-  - Presentation-layer (`bloc_adapter`, `riverpod_adapter`)
-  - Data-layer (`firebase_adapter`)
-    Example: AuthServiceContract (core) → FirebaseAuthAdapter (adapter)

-- **No Global Abstractions**
-  No abstract "StateManager" interface; native state managers are used directly.
-Wrapping happens only for DX/UI reuse.

-- **Shared Reactive States**
-  Example: SignIn feature uses `ButtonSubmissionState` and `SignInFormState` directly in both Bloc and Riverpod apps.

-- **State-Agnostic Core Modules**
-  Modules like localization, overlays, theming, and animations are almost completely independent of state management and reused across apps.

-- **Clean Architecture Compliance**
-  UI layer is thin and stateless.
-Orchestration sits in the state manager layer.
-Business logic lives in use cases and domain logic.

-- **DI Symmetry via GetIt**
-  Riverpod uses `ProviderScope` (DI via context-free global scope), so to maintain symmetry, Bloc/Cubit/Provider-based apps use `GetIt` to achieve the same context-free experience.

-- **Composable and Layered Patterns**
-  The architecture allows for combining patterns pragmatically.
-For example, the Profile feature uses a UI compatibility wrapper (or API-mirroring approach) — enabling shared rendering logic across state managers while not introducing unnecessary indirection.
-  This illustrates how wrapper, facade, and adapter patterns may coexist when appropriate.
+- **Code Reusability:** ≥90% of codebase shared across apps/state managers.
+- **Scalability:** Features and teams can be extended easily without re‑implementing core layers.
+- **Maintainability:** Modular, decoupled, and testable code with clear separation of concerns.
+- **Testability:** Business logic testable in isolation, with target >80% coverage.
+- **Onboarding:** Lightweight entry for new developers (≤1 week), familiar with Clean Architecture patterns.
+- **Flexibility / Portability:** Features can be migrated between apps/SM with <10% code changes.
+- **Symmetry Budget:**
+  - First feature adapters: ≤20–35% LOC overhead.
+  - After 2–3 features: amortized to ≤5–10% LOC, with final target ≤5%.
+- **Reuse Gate:** Enable symmetry only if reuse probability ≥15–25% and UI/UX similarity ≥70%.
+- **Maintenance/Test Cost Delta:** Total QA + support cost with symmetry must be lower than maintaining duplicated Presentation layers across different SMs.

+### Details of Accepted Decisions

+1. **Clean Architecture First**
+   UI layer remains thin and stateless.
+Orchestration is delegated to the state manager layer.
+Business logic is encapsulated in use cases and domain logic.
+This ensures modularity, testability, and long-term maintainability.

+2. **Thin Symmetric Facades/Adapters**
+   Minimal UI-layer wrappers with symmetric APIs/signatures, enabling widget reuse across apps.
+Implemented in `bloc_adapter` and `riverpod_adapter` packages.

+3. **Lazy Parity Principle**
+   Overhead adapters are written only for the primary state manager in use.
+Parity adapters for alternative SMs are added **only when required**, minimizing upfront and ongoing parity costs.

+4. **No Global Abstractions**
+   No abstract “StateManager” interfaces.
+Native state managers are used directly; only thin facades wrap them when needed for DX and reuse.

+5. **Shared Reactive States and Models**
+   Dual-track support: custom state models (e.g. `SubmissionFlowStateModel`, `SignInFormState`) and mirrored async unions (`AsyncValue` ↔ `AsyncValueForBloc`), ensuring consistency across state managers.

+6. **State-Agnostic Core Modules**
+   Infrastructure modules like localization, overlays, theming, animations remain independent of state management and are reused seamlessly across apps.

+7. **DI Symmetry via GetIt**
+   Riverpod apps rely on `ProviderScope` (context-free DI).
+To preserve symmetry, Cubit/BLoC/Provider apps use `GetIt` to achieve the same context-free experience.

+8. **Composable and Layered Patterns**
+   Features can share models across sub-flows (e.g., Auth/Profile reuse), allowing pragmatic composition without duplication.

+---

+🟢 **Result:** 90%+ code reuse with minimal overhead, fast onboarding, and improved DX — the golden mean between state-agnostic benefits and engineering pragmatism.

 ## 4. 💡 Success Criteria and Alternatives Considered

-Alternatives Considered:

-1. Pure State-Agnostic (heavy abstractions)
-   • ✅ Pros: maximal independence from state manager.
-   • ❌ Cons: complex, verbose, hard to maintain, slow onboarding.

-2. Choose state-manager up to your goals/requirements (BLoC/Cubit for Enterprise/Banking, Riverpod - Modern up-to-midsize apps, startups)
-   • ✅ Pros: clean, small, minimal setup, familiar DX
-   • ❌ Cons: less flexibility, harder to share or migrate codebases with Bloc/Provider-based apps, in apps on Riverpod/Provider need to create an analog of BLoC's event-streams feature

-### 🧪 Success Criteria
+### 🧪 Success Criteria for accepted decisions

+- [ ] **Reuse ROI**: Symmetry pays off when feature reuse probability ≥ **15–25%** across apps/stacks.
+- [ ] **Adapter Overhead**: amortized ≤ **5–10% LOC per feature** (target ≤200 LOC, hard cap 300 LOC).
-- [ ] Features migrate between apps with <10% code change
+- [ ] **Migration Savings**: ≥ **40–80%** code saved when features migrate to another app with different SM.
-- [ ] > 80% code coverage on business logic
-- [ ] Onboarding time for new devs <1 week
+- [ ] **Testing & Maintenance Cost**: reduced duplication → no need to test/maintain multiple Presentation layers for the same feature; only adapters require thin coverage.
+- [ ] **Onboarding**: new developers productive in < **1 week** (familiar Clean Architecture + thin adapters).
-- [ ] Feature delivery <2 weeks
+- [ ] **Delivery Speed**: feature delivery cycle < **2 weeks**, thanks to 90%+ reuse.
-- [ ] Shared UI widgets reused without modification
+- [ ] **Shared UI**: > **90% of UI widgets reused without modification** across apps.

+### **Alternatives Considered**

+1. **Pure State-Agnostic (heavy abstractions)**
+   • ✅ **Pros:** maximal state‑manager independence.
+With an already developed infrastructure (contracts, adapters, seams, test scaffolding), features can be migrated faster between different SMs‑based apps.
+   • ❌ **Cons:** verbose, complex, high parity tax, steep learning curve, slower delivery.
+Very high upfront cost — the infrastructure codebase must first be developed and later maintained, otherwise the benefits never materialize.

+2. **Choose one state‑manager per project (BLoC/Cubit for Enterprise/Banking, Riverpod for mid‑sized/modern apps, Provider for legacy/simple cases)**
+   • ✅ **Pros:** clean, minimal setup, small app size, familiar DX, straightforward onboarding.
+   • ❌ **Cons:** reduced flexibility — each feature is effectively locked into its chosen SM.
+Reuse across SMs is limited (→ at least duplicated Presentation layers).
+Testing and maintenance costs rise (every duplicate Presentation layer must be covered separately).
+Migration is much harder:
+   – From **Riverpod → Cubit/BLoC/Provider** requires building a GetIt‑based DI layer.
+   – From **BLoC → Riverpod/Provider** requires creating EventStreamManager equivalents.
+   – For both directions, shared infrastructure (themes, overlays, localization, routing, animations) must be replicated.
+   **Result:** each migration demands substantial infrastructure rebuild, making parity migrations often impractical in real projects.

 ## 5. 🧨 Consequences

 ### ✅ Positive

-- All benefits of state-agnostic architecture preserved (reusability, flexibility, clean code).
+- **Preserves state-agnostic benefits** → high code reusability, flexibility, and clean separation of concerns.
-- Fewer abstractions → lower complexity.
-- Faster onboarding (devs familiar with Cubit/BLoC or Riverpod can jump in immediately).
-- Business logic and UI are reusable across apps.
+- **Lower abstraction overhead** → fewer layers and wrappers reduce complexity and parity tax.
+- **Fast onboarding** → developers familiar with Clean Architecture and any major SM (Cubit/BLoC/Riverpod) can contribute within a week.
+- **Shared UI/Domain/Data reuse** → >90% of code reused across apps, only thin adapters differ.
+- **Reduced QA & maintenance costs** → no duplicated Presentation layers to test/maintain; only thin adapters require coverage.
+- **Business value as “insurance”** → small upfront adapter overhead (≤20–35% LOC in first features, amortized to ≤5–10%) pays off when reuse probability ≥15–25%.

 ### ⚠️ Negative

-- Some duplication (e.g., `ListenerForBloc`, `ListenerForRiverpod`)
-- Requires team discipline to maintain API parity and consistency
-- Teams must adopt symmetric thinking
+- **Niche applicability** → this is not a universal solution.
+Scenarios where features are reused across apps with different state managers represent <5% of the market, so ROI is only justified in specific niches (agencies, multi-product companies, white-label, platform teams).
+- **Adapter duplication** → some parallel classes (e.g., Bloc vs Riverpod listeners) still needed.
+- **Discipline required** → teams must consistently enforce symmetry rules and maintain API parity.
+- **Symmetric mindset** → developers must adapt to thinking in terms of shared state models and thin facades.

 ## 6. 🔗 Related info

-### Review and Lifecycle

-_Status_: _Accepted_ (2025-09-26)
-_Revision history:_ First version
-_Author:_ Roman Godun

 ### Related ADRs